“We want people to build a relationship with Esther, and we hope that opens the door and makes them start questioning everything else.”

 It seems hard to believe now, but Esther wasn’t always the focus of her dads’ lives.
 Growing up in Hagersville, Ontario, Derek showed an early interest in magic and started conducting his own magic shows when he was only 12.
 He trained through the co-op program at Hagersville Secondary School, earning credits to learn from magician Tim Hannaford.
 After graduating in 2001, Derek launched a successful one-man show that has enabled him to earn a living as professional magician.

-“As a kid, I loved magic because it’s all about suspension of disbelief,” says Derek.
+“As a kid, I loved magic because it’s all about suspension of disbelief,” he says.
 “We live in a time when everything has to be explained.
 So when you can look at somebody and say, ‘How’d you do that?’ and the answer is just ‘It’s magic,’ as a kid, it just seemed really cool.
 But once you figure out that it’s trickery and gimmicks, you have to realize that you’re an actor playing the part of a magician.
 That’s basically what it all comes down to.”

 Derek was happy to master the trickery that goes on behind the curtains (where he says the real magic happens).
 But when Esther entered his world, he was no longer willing to indulge the trickery in his everyday life.